-1925 Birthday of one of Broadway's all-time greatest leading ladies, Gwen Verdon (1925-2000).
-She was nominated for the Tony Award as Best Actress or Featured Actress in a Musical six times, and won four times, for Can-Can, Damn Yankees, New Girl in Town, and Redhead.
-She rose to stardom in a featured role in Cole Porter's Can-Can and later created the title role of Sweet Charity and originated the role of Roxie Hart in Chicago.
-A dancer all her life, she married choreographer Bob Fosse in 1960 and was at his side when he collapsed and died in 1987.
-Their daughter is Nicole Fosse.
-Her final Broadway credit was as artistic advisor on the Tony-winning revue of his work, Fosse.
-She introduced several Broadway standards, including "Whatever Lola Wants, Lola Gets" and "If My Friends Could See Me Now."
+1925 Birthday of one of Broadway's all-time greatest leading ladies, Gwen Verdon.
+She is nominated for the Tony Award as Best Actress or Featured Actress in a Musical six times, and wins four times, for Can-Can, Damn Yankees, New Girl in Town, and Redhead.
+She rises to stardom in a featured role in Cole Porter's Can-Can and later creates the title role of Sweet Charity and originates the role of Roxie Hart in Chicago.
+A dancer all her life, she marries choreographer Bob Fosse in 1960.
+Her final Broadway credit is as artistic adviser on the Tony-winning revue of his work, Fosse.
+She introduces several Broadway standards, including "Whatever Lola Wants" and "If My Friends Could See Me Now."

 1941 Irish nationalist, poet, and dramatist James Joyce dies in Zurich at age 59.
 Always interested in Henrik Ibsen, one of Joyce's earliest publications was an essay on the playwright titled "Ibsen's New Drama."
 Included among Joyce's many works is one play, Exiles, which he wrote in 1918.
 In 1959 (Off-Broadway) and 1974 (on Broadway) Zero Mostel plays Leopold Bloom in Ulysses in Nighttown, an adaptation of Joyce's Ulysses by Marjorie Barkentin.
 In 2000, James Joyce's The Dead, a musical adaptation of Joyce's short story "The Dead," plays Broadway's Belasco Theatre.